Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

       - [Device Execution Timeline](#device-execution-timeline)
   - [Summary](#summary)

 This lab discusses the different types of reports produced by the Vitis software platform during emulation and FPGA/hardware runs.
-You will use these reports to analyze performance metrics and identify potential for performance improvement.
+These reports will be used to analyze performance metrics and identify potential for performance improvement.

->**NOTE**: You will use most of the emulation results created by different runs performed in the last lab.
+>**NOTE**: This lab will utilize most of the emulation results created by different runs performed in the last lab.
 If you have not completed it, complete it first.

 ## Analyzing the Reports